dart-lang/test/json_reporter.md

 JSON list of the given type.

-Classes can "extend" one another, meaning that the subclass has all the properties of the superclass.
+Classes can "extend" one another, meaning that the subclass has all the attributes of the superclass.
 Concrete subclasses can be distinguished by the specific value of their `type` attribute.
 Classes may be abstract, indicating that only their subclasses will ever be used.